lerni/instagram-basic-display-feed-element/README.md

 # Silverstripe instagram-basic-display-feed-element
-WIP in the sense of "release often and early"
+WIP in the sense of "release often and early" with focus on the later

 Retrieves a Instagram feed and shows it as an dnadesign/silverstripe-elemental-element.
 It utilizes [espresso-dev/instagram-basic-display-php](https://github.com/espresso-dev/instagram-basic-display-php), for performance reasons it caches the feed.